robin-raymond/zax.io/composition.md

 ### Downcasting and upcasting (aka outer and inner casting)

 As the Zax language does not have inheritance, upcasting and downcasting has a modified meanings.
-Zax uses a composition model (more of a "has-a" relationship) rather than an "is-a" relationship like Object Oriented languages.
+Zax uses a composition model (i.e. a "has-a" relationship) rather than an "is-a" relationship like Object Oriented languages.
 Thus the meaning of upcasting and downcasting are not identical.
-In object languages, the meaning is to convert type type's view from a being one of the "is-a" relationships to another.
-With Zax composition, the meaning is to access from the container to the contained or vice versa.
+In object languages, the meaning is to convert a type's view from a being one of the "is-a" relationships to another.
+With Zax composition, the meaning is to access from the container to the contained (or vice versa).

 #### Upcasting (aka inner casting)